312-50V9 · Question #326

 This question tests knowledge of wireless network attack types, specifically the Evil Twin Attack, which involves creating a fraudulent Wi-Fi access point that mimics a legitimate one to intercept user communications.

-- A. A Collision Attack targets cryptographic hash functions by finding two different inputs that produce the same hash output - it is a cryptanalysis technique unrelated to wireless network impersonation.
+A Collision Attack targets cryptographic hash functions by finding two different inputs that produce the same hash output - it is a cryptanalysis technique unrelated to wireless network impersonation.

-- C. A Sinkhole Attack is common in wireless sensor networks (WSNs) or routing protocols, where a compromised node advertises false routing metrics to attract and intercept traffic at the network layer - not a Wi-Fi hotspot impersonation attack.
+A Sinkhole Attack is common in wireless sensor networks (WSNs) or routing protocols, where a compromised node advertises false routing metrics to attract and intercept traffic at the network layer - not a Wi-Fi hotspot impersonation attack.

-- D. Signal Jamming Attack disrupts wireless communications by broadcasting interference on the same frequency, causing denial-of-service.
+Signal Jamming Attack disrupts wireless communications by broadcasting interference on the same frequency, causing denial-of-service.
 It does not involve impersonation, eavesdropping, or phishing.

-Concept tested.
-Wireless network attack types - specifically Evil Twin / Rogue Access Point attacks and how they relate to man-in-the-middle and phishing techniques in the context of CompTIA Security+ or similar certification domains.
+Concept tested: Wireless network attack types - specifically Evil Twin / Rogue Access Point attacks and how they relate to man-in-the-middle and phishing techniques in the context of CompTIA Security+ or similar certification domains.

-Reference.
-CompTIA Security+ SY0-701 Objective 2.4 - Analyze indicators of malicious activity (Wireless attacks: Evil Twin); also covered in CEH and CWSP frameworks.
+Source: CompTIA Security+ SY0-701 Objective 2.4 - Analyze indicators of malicious activity (Wireless attacks: Evil Twin); also covered in CEH and CWSP frameworks.

 Community Discussion